 From idea to investment: essential legal steps for startup founders

 Most founders embark on the entrepreneurial journey driven by a passion for solving problems, advancing technology, or bringing innovative products to market.
-While legal frameworks may feel like a distraction from “real work,” the foundational legal decisions made in the early stages of a startup are critical for ensuring smooth growth and mitigating future conflicts.
+Legal frameworks may feel like a distraction from the “real work,” but the decisions founders make early on can shape how easily they bring in co-founders, hire first team members, secure investment and avoid future conflicts.

 At our inaugural Co-Founder Matchmaking Event, Alexander Gutmans and Christoph Burckhardt from Swiss law firm Walder Wyss shared what they have learned from advising founders across dozens of financing rounds and exits.
 Both are based in Basel, both specialize in startups, and both spend a significant part of their time guiding young ventures from incorporation to funding and, in the best case, exit.

 Their message to founders is simple: think about legal topics as a staged journey, not a one-off task.
-What follows is a practical overview of five key legal basics they recommend every founder should understand.
+What follows is a practical overview of the key legal basics they recommend every founder should understand when building a startup, onboarding co-founders, hiring early team members or preparing for investment.

 Instead of treating “legal” as a single block to tick off, it helps to think of your startup’s legal life as a road with several slopes and bends, or a series of milestones: